Alfie Hale: Aston Villa

-In June 1960, aged 19, Hale was sold by Waterford United to Aston Villa for a fee of £4,500.
-However, Hale failed to establish himself in the Villa first team and went on to make just 7 first team appearances, scoring 2 goals.
-Despite this Hale won his first international cap for the Republic of Ireland while at Villa.
+In June 1960, aged 19, Hale was sold by Waterford to Aston Villa for a fee of £4,500.
+However, Hale failed to establish himself in the Villa first team and went on to make just seven first team appearances, scoring two goals.
+Despite this, Hale won his first international cap for the Republic of Ireland while at Villa.

 Doncaster Rovers

 Hale signed for Doncaster Rovers in the summer of 1962 and made his debut for the club on 18 August in a 2–0 defeat to Brentford in the Football League Fourth Division.
 He scored four goals in a single game as he helped Rovers to a record league win when they beat Darlington.
 In three seasons with Rovers, Hale made 119 league appearances and scored 42 goals.
-He also made 7 appearances for Rovers in the League Cup and 9 in the FA Cup, scoring 2 further goals.
+He also made seven appearances for Rovers in the League Cup and nine in the FA Cup, scoring two further goals.

-Republic of Ireland international
+Return to Waterford

+After seven seasons in the English League, Hale returned to Waterford in 1966.
+Together with Johnny Matthews, he became a central figure in a Waterford team that dominated the League of Ireland, winning three titles in a row from 1967–68 to 1969–70.
+In 1968, Hale and his Waterford teammates took on newly crowned European champions, Manchester United.
+Former Manchester United player, Shay Brennan, became player–manager of Waterford in 1970.
+In 1971–72, Hale headed the winner as Waterford beat Cork Hibernians 3–2 in dramatic circumstances at Flower Lodge to claim their fifth league title in six seasons.
+In both 1971–72 and 1972–73, Hale finished joint top goalscorer in the league as Waterford finished champions, scoring 22 and 20 goals respectively.
+He was awarded a benefit game in August 1971.